cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 Moudrick: We need a date for not issuing them and we need a date for not recognizing them.

-Ryan: That’s why we need these dates—to balance these burdens.
+Ryan: That’s why we need these dates-to balance these burdens.

 Dean: The Microsoft policy has two dates.
 It says stop issuing SHA1 on 1 January 2016 and that on 1 January 2017 it will stop recognizing SHA1 certificates.